OpenQase Logo

 The scheduling problem represented a classic combinatorial optimization challenge: finding the best possible assignment of drivers to time slots and delivery routes while satisfying all constraints.
 The number of possible scheduling combinations grew exponentially with each additional variable, making it impossible to evaluate all possibilities manually or even with conventional computing approaches in a reasonable timeframe.

-The team modeled the scheduling problem as a quadratic unconstrained binary optimization (QUBO) problem, a format suitable for D-Wave’s quantum annealing processors.
-This approach represented each potential driver assignment as a variable in a mathematical framework where the optimal solution minimized a cost function that accounted for all scheduling constraints.
+The team modelled the scheduling problem as a quadratic unconstrained binary optimization (QUBO) problem, a format suitable for D-Wave’s quantum annealing processors.
+This approach represented each potential driver assignment as a variable in a mathematical framework where the optimal solution minimised a cost function that accounted for all scheduling constraints.

 Key features of the quantum solution included: